 Our funder network hosts quarterly face-to-face gatherings including:

 - Funder briefings: In partnership with Southern California Grantmakers, these briefings explore timely issues and feature issue experts.
-The Los Angeles Funders’ Collaborative has engaged over 100 funders in briefings on a range of topics.
-Previous briefings have included: Innovations for Building Healthy, Equitable Communities; The Hardest Road: Building an Equitable Los Angeles; and Climate Change, Heath, and Equity.
+The Los Angeles Funders’ Collaborative has engaged over 150 funders in briefings on a range of topics.
+Previous briefings have included: Innovations for Building Healthy, Equitable Communities; The Hardest Road: Building an Equitable Los Angeles; Equitable Implementation of Measures M and A, and Propositions HHH and JJJ; Linking Water, Equity, and Smart growth; and Climate Change, Heath, and Equity.
 Check out our event calendar for upcoming funder briefings.

 - Funder conversations: These casual networking opportunities create a space for funders to share information, learn, and collaborate.